deawar/APReboot/README.md

 # APReboot
-Script to automate Meraki AP reboots on a schedule using an automation tool like CRON.
+Script to automate Meraki AP reboots on a schedule using an automation tool like CRON that can do multiple networks supplied in a networks.json file.
+The script expects the JSON configuration file path as the last command-line argument.

 ## Script Forked from:
 This script is based off the Meraki API documentation and the Script of DBMandrake on the MerakiTech Forums.